gprophete/haitian-recipe-app/README.md

 ## Description
 The app is designed to be used by users who want to save their food recipes

-## The database contains three models
+## The database contains three models:
-1- Recipes
+- Recipes
-2- List of items
+- Lists
-3- Categories
+- Types

 ## Tech used:
 - Express js